 But can housing justice, which includes the ending of homelessness and housing instability, be achieved when climate change continues to be unaddressed?

 The vast majority of climate scientists agree that the increase in carbon dioxide emissions, and other greenhouse gases like methane, nitrous oxide and ozone, cause climate change.
-So the vast majority also agree that we need to rapidly and dramatically reduce the emissions of these greenhouse gases in order to stall the rise of global (Texas) warming AND the deterioration of our air quality.
-It’s important to remember that greenhouse gases also feed a destructive feedback loop; as they pollute the air, they contribute to climate change, which ultimately further exacerbates the pollution in the air.
-Failure to reduce these greenhouse gases increases the number of deaths related to air pollution… and not everyone will be affected the same.
+So, the vast majority also agree that we need to rapidly and dramatically reduce the emissions of these greenhouse gases in order to stall the rise of global (Texas) warming AND the deterioration of our air quality.
+It’s important to remember that greenhouse gases also feed a destructive feedback loop; as they pollute the air, they contribute to climate change– and this climate change further exacerbates the pollution in the air.
+Failure to reduce greenhouse gases increases the number of deaths related to air pollution… and not everyone will be affected the same.
 Unsheltered people would bear the burden of air pollution the most, as they constantly inhale outdoor air.
 And, as I’ve stressed before, housed people living in poor quality housing would also not be safe from the health risks that are caused by air pollution.

 Texas government agencies that impact our environment: